ishadvay3928/Data-Analytics-Projects/Hero-DMC-Heart-Institute-Dashboard/README.md

 * **Predictive Analytics:** Implement predictive models to forecast patient admissions, identify high-risk patients, and optimize resource allocation.
 * **Real-time Updates:** Enable real-time data updates to provide up-to-the-minute insights.

+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue to suggest improvements or report bugs.

 ## Contact

 **Developed by:** Isha Chaudhary